Ben King (footballer): AFL career

-King suffered the same injury as his brother, a torn right ACL on the eve of the 2022 AFL season and missed the entire season.
+He suffered the same injury as his brother, a torn right ACL on the eve of the 2022 AFL season and missed the entire season.
 It was initially feared that King could have played his final match for the Suns, given he was out of contract at the conclusion of the year.
 Despite lucrative offers circulating from several Victorian clubs, he eventually signed a two-year contract, showing his loyalty and commitment to the club and its future.

+King returned to action in round 1 of the 2023 AFL season and after several quiet weeks he found form and put together two strong performances in round 6 & 7 that included 9 goals.
+In May, he reaffirmed that he was settled on the Gold Coast and intends to remain with the Suns long-term.